Tim Hortons poppy doughnut causes social-media stir

-The head of the Calgary Poppy Fund and Veterans' Food Bank says he hopes no one gets in big trouble over a poppy-emblazoned doughnut sold at a local Tim Hortons.
+The general manager of the Calgary Poppy Fund and Veterans' Food Bank says he hopes no one gets in big trouble over poppy-emblazoned doughnuts that were sold at a local Tim Hortons.

-John Rathwell says it seems good intentions were behind the gesture and it was admirable an employee at the restaurant would take the initiative.

-But he points out the poppy is a registered trademark and a symbol that many hold sacred.
+"It was all good intentions, I understand.
+Nobody was out to hurt anybody," John Rathwell said Thursday.

+The doughnuts, with petals made from red sprinkles surrounding a circle of what appears to be jelly, caused a social media stir after an image of them was posted on the popular Calgary Twitter account Crackmacs.

+Others chimed in to say the move did not sit well and it was not appropriate to cash in on Remembrance Day.

-Rathwell says he would have preferred that the business reached out to his group ahead of Remembrance Day about partnering to raise funds for veterans.
+Rathwell said he would have preferred it if the business had reached out to his group before Remembrance Day about partnering to raise funds for veterans.

+"The poppy symbol is a registered trademark and permission should be asked," he said, noting many consider the symbol sacred.

+"But at the same time, I thought somebody taking that initiative during this time of remembrance is an admirable thing."

-The southeast Calgary Tim Hortons franchise where the doughnuts were sold declined to comment and the chain's head office did not immediately respond to a similar request.
+The southeast Calgary Tim Hortons franchise where the doughnuts were sold declined to comment.

-The doughnuts caused a social media stir after an image of them was posted from the popular Calgary Twitter account Crackmacs.

-One Twitter user responded by saying the move does not sit well and another said it isn't appropriate to cash in on Remembrance Day.
+"As a proud Canadian brand, we have the utmost respect and honour for our veterans," the chain's head office said in a statement.

+"The restaurant owner, who independently owns and operates this restaurant in Calgary, will be matching and donating 100 per cent of the poppy donut proceeds to the Royal Canadian Legion."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.